By: Rida Arif

 Mariam Rizwan ‘24, an intended Econ/Pol major, echoes this sentiment, “I’ve never been much of a bookworm, and I’m a slow reader.
 So to read, understand, and make notes without unnecessary details was a concept that was difficult to grasp.”
 Freshmen, especially those studying the humanities and social sciences, enter university life with no knowledge of the barrage of incomprehensible work they would have to do before even entering the classroom.
 Rizwan elaborates on the extensive jump from college to what was expected of her in university.
 She says, “It is very overwhelming after A-Levels where readings aren’t compulsory and you can always catch up later.
 Here, you need to have done the entire reading to take an active part in class discussions.”

 Incomprehensible jargon aside, another major issue with academic writing being inaccessible is its tone.
 Rothman argues, “Academic prose is, ideally, impersonal, written by one disinterested mind for other equally disinterested minds.”
 These “disinterested minds” are, indeed, other academics, because students’ eagerness to learn is often diminished by the over-intellectualization and general dullness of the writing, no matter how interesting the topic.
 On being asked how often her readings are interesting and easy to understand, intended political science major Zainab Shafiq ‘23 notes, “Very rarely.
 They are usually very monotonous, making it easy to zone out”.
-However, she feels differently during class lectures, where she realises the concepts were fairly easy: “The jargon in the readings made the theories extremely difficult to understand.”
+However, she feels differently during class lectures, where she realizes the concepts were fairly easy: “The jargon in the readings made the theories extremely difficult to understand.”

 On the other hand, over the past decade or so, academics have been gaining self-awareness about the system they reproduce in pursuit of prestigious tenure.
-In his research, comically titled “Consequences of Erudite Vernacular Utilized Irrespective of Necessity: Problems with Using Long Words Needlessly,” Daniel Oppenheimer argued that the usage of simple, uncomplicated language made authors appear more intelligent than those who used overly complex jargon.
-A professor of psychology and public affairs at Princeton University at the time, Oppenheimer received both positive attention and infamy for his research, which has since then been used to improve the writing of students worldwide.
+In his research, comically titled “Consequences of Erudite Vernacular Utilized Irrespective of Necessity: Problems with Using Long Words Needlessly,” Daniel Oppenheimer conducted research that argued that the usage of simple, uncomplicated language made authors appear more intelligent than those who used overly complex jargon.
+A professor of psychology and public affairs professor at Princeton University at the time, Oppenheimer received both positive attention and infamy for his research, which has since then been used to improve the writing of students worldwide.

 Closer to home, a few instructors at LUMS are also aware of the inaccessibility of academic writing.
 Zainab Najeeb, an instructor of Pakistan Studies and Gender at MGHSS, elaborates on this: “Readings that are popularly inaccessible are also foundational texts which are necessary for discourse.
 Even if they are taught it is necessary to deconstruct them in the classroom to not only understand the crux but to enable an environment where one does not have to be fearful of jargon and can work collectively”.